oultrox/DumbInjector/README.md

 No singleton handling is required in your consumers — everything is injected automatically, let the dumb injectors handle that for you.

-### Cross-Scene Setup
+### 6. Additive-Scene Setup

-When using a `GlobalContextInjector` alongside scene-local `SceneContextInjector`s, it is **crucial that the global context is initialized first**.
+When using a `GlobalContextInjector` in a globla scene alongside other scene-local's `SceneContextInjector`, it is **crucial that the global context is initialized first**.
 This ensures that any dependencies registered globally are available to scene-local injectors.

 You can achieve this in one of the following ways: